By Craig Neil

-This is part of the immense 540-mile Sustrans National Cycle Network Route 7 that starts in Sunderland and finishes in Inverness which is widely recognized as the most picturesque cycle route in Scotland.
+This is part of the immense 540-mile Sustrans National Cycle Network Route 7 that starts in Sunderland and finishes in Inverness on what is widely recognized as one of the best cycle routes in Scotland.

-It’s a 32-mile return route but I thoroughly recommend it having cycled it myself.
+It’s a 32-mile return route so it’s only really suitable for adults, but I thoroughly recommend it having cycled it myself on several occasions.

-Sticking with Loch Lubnaig, there are lots of activities to get involved with including wild swimming and fishing and it’s a very popular place for wild camping, although you have to obtain a permit between March and September as Lubnaig is in a Camping Management Zone.
+Sticking with Loch Lubnaig, there are lots of activities to enjoy including wild swimming and fishing and it’s a very popular place for wild camping, although you have to obtain a permit between March and September as Lubnaig is in a Camping Management Zone.

 Much of the loch is quite shallow at under 50 feet but there are a few places where it sinks to over 100 feet close to the shore and it’s also prone to waves caused by winds blowing in from the north and south (Lubnaig is one of the few north-south lochs in Scotland).

 These winds can make small sailboats difficult to handle so if you’re thinking of using a powered craft be aware it is not permitted to take any vessel on the loch with an outboard engine over 10hp, and jet skis are forbidden as the loch is also used by anglers.